jianlin0828/pose/README.md

 # Pose Classification Evaluation Tool

-A robust pose classification evaluation framework based on MediaPipe Pose and EfficientNet (Head Model).
-This project is designed to address common failures in monocular 2D pose estimation, such as Z-axis collapse and mirror ambiguity, by implementing a hierarchical logic correction strategy named "V-Final-Plus-Plus".
+A robust pose classification evaluation framework based on MediaPipe Pose and SemiUHPE (Head Model).
+This project is designed to address common failures in monocular 2D pose estimation, such as Z-axis collapse and mirror ambiguity, by implementing a hierarchical logic correction strategy .

 ## Workflow